JephrenNaicker/AIChatBot_Template/README.md

---Voice getting gene auto , should be gen only if user wants. and make it asyc as cant countiue the chat --deleting a bot is stuck -partly, seems if the name is the same , the user histroy comes back in the chat --audio needs to cleaned up. or have a lifetime est e.g 8mins from last played --user edit message ✅
+--Voice getting gene auto , should be gen only if user wants. and make it asyc as cant countiue the chat --deleting a bot is stuck -partly, seems if the name is the same , the user histroy comes back in the chat --audio needs to cleaned up. or have a lifetime est e.g 8mins from last played --update home filter by tags and news bots
+--wasited space layout needs to change, the chat page closer to the side bar and have another page on the rightside space --have the chat now with in the bot card , but st might  not be enable to do that, also add counter top coner of conv --user edit message ✅
 --regen is broken ✅
 --View page before chat